loyjoy/welcome/documentation/introduction/GET_STARTED.md

 ## How to Manage Content

 Your chatbot will contain of multiple types of content.
-This chapter aims to show you where you can set your language,find your assets, manage your giveaway winners and adjust your texts.
+This chapter aims to show you where you can set and translate your language, manage your assets, export the giveaway winners and adjust your texts.

 ### Translate your Language

-For you, it is of course important that you can build the chatbot in your language.
-To do this, click on "Language" and then select your language.
-Please also create the chatbot in English so that we can help you with questions and problems.
+Our chatbots run globally.
+However you will launch your chatbot in a market with a specific language.
+To still benefit from chatbots in a different language, you can use our built-in translator.
+Choose the "Language" tab and then select your language.
+Scroll down to translate your chatbot from the excisting language to yours.

 <p align="center">
   <img src="select_language.png" alt="Select language" title="Select language" width="500"/>
 </p>

-You can choose as many languages as you like.
-When you go back to the editor, you will see that there is a field for each selected language.
+You can also build your chatbot in more than one language.
+A text field will appear for every language selected in thte Chat Flow editor.
 Now enter your default language.

 <p align="center">